-The Volkswagen Polo is one of the enduring models of the small hatchback segment.
-It appeals to people who want the build quality of a Volkswagen Golf in a smaller package.
-Its main rival, the Ford Fiesta, is more fun to drive but can’t match the Volkswagen's build quality.
+The Volkswagen Polo is one of the enduring models in the small family hatchback class.
+It appeals to people who want the build quality, refinement and comfort of a Volkswagen Golf, but in a smaller package.
+Its main rival, the Ford Fiesta, is more fun to drive, but can’t match the VW's build quality.

-With the new Vauxhall Corsa and the new Mazda2 set to go on sale later this year, Volkswagen has given the Polo a thorough refresh for 2014.
-The model gets new engines, revised in-car tech, and new trim levels.
+With the new Vauxhall Corsa and the new Mazda2 set to go on sale towards the end of the year, Volkswagen has given the Polo a thorough refresh for 2014.
+The model gets new engines, revised in-car tech, new trim levels and subtly refreshed looks.

-The Polo range offers a good selection of engines, with the most economical 1.4-litre diesel engine capable of 83.1mpg.
-For now, the fast Volkswagen Polo GTI has been phased out, in favour of the BlueGT model that offers a better balance between performance and economy.
+The Polo range offers a good selection of engines, with the most economical 1.4-litre diesel capable of 83.1mpg.
+For now, the fast Volkswagen Polo GTI has been phased out in favour of the BlueGT model that offers a better balance between performance and economy.